pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 The `@raises` and `@handles` decorators apply equally to input as they do to output.
 Just as these decorators allow developers to model and handle errors that may occur when accessing properties in a server's response, they can also be used to model and handle errors that arise when processing client-provided input.
-The mechanics of how these decorators are applied and how they affect the emitted output remain consistent between input and output.
+The mechanics of how these decorators are applied and how they affect the emitted document(s) remain consistent between input and output.

 <br>

 ### `@raises` for Input Validation Errors

-When applied to input properties, the `@raises` decorator specifies the errors that may occur during the validation or processing of client-provided data.
+When applied to model properties used on input, the `@raises` decorator specifies the errors that may occur during the validation or processing of client-provided data.
 For example, an input model for creating a user might specify that the `email` field can produce `InvalidEmailError` or `MissingFieldError`, while the `password` field can produce `InvalidPasswordError`:

 ```typespec